 Federal law of controlled substances prohibits possession, use, distribution, manufacture, or dispensing.
 The ultimate punishment for drug crimes generally depends on the quantity, classification, and purpose of possession of the drug.
 The most serious drug crimes are producing, manufacturing, or selling illegal drugs.
-Federal sanctions for drug felonies may include:
+Federal penalties and sentencing provisions vary for the possession and trafficking drugs.
+For more detail information about drugs, trafficking, penalties and sentencing guidelines, go to www.dea.gov/ under the "Drug Info" section.